442-location-alarm/location-alarm/architecture.md

     - Input:
         - Query, representing a name (or even "current location"), address, or coordinates for a location - string
     - Output:
-        - Double array of size 2 - the first element is latitude and the second is longitude
+        - JSON output - an array of objects including fields geometry (latitude and longitude), name, and formatted_address.

 ### Connections
-- Called in the Alarm create and update (if updating location) to find latitude and longitude
+- Used to find latitude and longitude to create/update an alarm